Azure/azure-notificationhubs-samples/README.md

 This repository will contain sample code for Notification Hubs.

+## Push to Chrome Apps
+Sample Chrome App to demonstrate how to use Azure Notification Hubs to push to Chrome Apps.
+See the tutorial here [Chrome Apps tutorial]

 ## Notification Hubs REST wrapper for Java

 **The official Java SDK is now available at - [Official Java SDK].
 Please refer to it going forward.**